moeinfatehi/LinuxForCyberSecurityCourse/02_System_Installation_and_Architecture/Resources/02_System_Installation_and_Architecture_Resources.md

 ## Books

 - **"Linux Bible"** by Christopher Negus
   - Comprehensive guide on using, configuring, and administering Linux.
-Includes a detailed chapter on installation.
+Includes a detailed chapter on installation and secure configuration practices.
 - **"How Linux Works, 2nd Edition: What Every Superuser Should Know"** by Brian Ward
   - Provides an in-depth look at the Linux operating system, focusing on how the system works from booting to managing hardware and networks.
+Great for understanding the filesystem hierarchy.

 ## Online Courses